International Research Project (IRP)

 What does the IRP consist of?

 Each year, around 20 students set out to a developing country visiting companies and famous cultural sights, and – of course – to collect data for their research.
-Starting January, the participants begin their economic research on the selected country.
-Up to the departure several months later, the IRP committee hosts various activities, including symposia, guest lectures and company visits which are all linked to that particular country.
+In January, the participants begin their economic research on the selected country.
+Participants will meet weekly in small groups and work on the paper.
+Up to the departure several months later, the IRP committee hosts various activities, including symposia, guest lectures and company visits which are all linked to that particular country and the subject of the research.
 The trip itself is of course the highlight of the IRP and consists of a two-week long visit to one or more cities in the chosen country.
 The students will get to know the culture, the people, companies, institutions and conduct high level economic research on-site.
-Back in Rotterdam, they will finalize the papers and present the research in a final symposium.
-Students that will follow the seminar Trade & Growth (International Economics – Block 4) are able to integrate their IRP research into their research paper of the seminar, so that their IRP research will actually yield a substantive amount of their Seminar grade.
-Not following this seminar?
-You might still be able to join!
-Get in touch with us to discuss the possibilities.
+Back in Rotterdam, they will finalize the paper and present the research in a final symposium.

-Click here to get more information on this year’s IRP 2016-2017: Nicaragua
+Click here to get more information on this year’s trip.